NASA-IMPACT/Blaze-Framework/README.md

 ### Blaze: A High-Performance, Scalable, and Efficient Data Transfer Framework with Configurable and Extensible Features

 ### Transfer Architecture
-The diagram below shows the top level transfer architecture to move data from NASA S3 buckets to any cloud resource endpoint
+The diagram below shows the top level transfer architecture of Blaze to move data from a S3 bucket to any cloud resource endpoint

 ![Transfer Architecture](figures/transfer-architecture.jpg)

+### Overview
+Blaze is a product with the integration of several software tools to build end-to-end data transfer workflows which includes data preparation, transfers and post-processing.
+To accomplish that, Blaze uses following software

+1. [Apache Airavata MFT](https://github.com/apache/airavata-mft) - This is the data transfer engine of Blaze.
+Airavata MFT provides a highly scalable and performing agent based data transfer platform.
+Airavata MFT supports many cloud and legacy data transfer protocols and inter-protocol data translations which provide the capability to transfer data seamlessly between different storage types
+2. [Apache Airflow](https://github.com/apache/airflow) - Blaze uses Airflow as the orchestration framework which executes the end to end data transfer workflow.
+Blaze provides example workflows with integration between MFT and Transfer Catalog and users have the liberty to update the workflow code according to their requirements
 ### Deployment

 Deployment of the platform includes installation of the Data Transfer Layer mentioned in the above diagram and registering source and destination storages in the Data Transfer Layer

-#### Prerequisites
+#### Prerequisites to deploy on EC2

 To have a minimal transfer layer, there should be 2 EC2 VMs (one for MFT Master and one for MFT Agent) created inside us-west-2 region.
 These VMs should have following features
 * Both should have a public host name / ip assigned to ssh from outside